 Kapalai is a shallow reef upon which sits a stilted resort located around 20 minutes from Malaysian dive mecca, Sipadan.
-Kapalai diving is more than just going to Sipadan every day; it also offers a lot of its own dive sites, some of which can be accessed by striding off the resort's own diving platform.
+Kapalai diving is about more than just going to Sipadan every day; it also offers a lot of its own dive sites, some of which can be accessed by striding off the resort's own diving platform.

 The beautiful wooden resort looks more like people's idea of honeymooner's favourite the Maldives, than like Borneo and there is something undeniably romantic about falling asleep with the sea breeze wafting in through your cabin as the shallow water gently laps below.

 There are several great sites within easy reach of the resort whether they be small walls, shallow reefs or sandy flats with little rocky outcrops where life seems to be concentrated.
-Just like nearby Mabul Island, some people come to dive only Sipadan and find themselves choosing to dive frequently at Kapalai to enjoy the fascination that macro diving here creates.
+Just like nearby Mabul Island, some people come to dive only Sipadan and find themselves choosing instead to dive frequently at Kapalai to enjoy the fascination that macro diving here creates.